yunkiyau/ionosphere-modelling/README.md

 # Terrestrial Ionosphere Modelling

-This repository contains a Jupyter notebook from my **Physics Special Studies Program** project, focused on modelling the terrestrial ionosphere — an environment that significantly impacts modern satellite communication systems.
+This project models the terrestrial ionosphere, an environment that strongly influences modern satellite communication systems.
+The analysis uses electron density profiles from ESA’s SPENVIS portal and compares them with a hydrogen 2s orbital probability model.
+The goal is to study the structure of the ionosphere and see how well this atomic orbital function can approximate real ionospheric data.
+This was my second project under the supervision of Prof. Iver Cairns (USYD) as part of the Physics Special Studies Program at USYD.

 The **electron density** is the key property of interest, and the notebook is divided into two main sections: